Lottotpk/chatbot-RAG/README.md

 ```
 python main.py
 ```

+## Final thoughts
-Note that this script only answer 1 question at a time and no follow-up questions feature has not implemented yet.
+- Note that this script only answer 1 question at a time and no follow-up questions feature has not implemented yet.
+- You can use a better LLM model because this repo only use 1B parameters pretrained model (not enough GPU to run any bigger model...).